 World-Class Fishing Happens Here

 World-class fishing attracts anglers to this small city south of New Smyrna Beach, and many head straight for Mosquito Lagoon.
 Cast for monster trout and year-round redfish; to add a taste of Old Florida, stay in a bungalow at one of the fish camps.
-Explore the ancient past at Seminole Rest, which features prehistoric shell mounds and two turn-of-the-20th-century buildings.
+Fish aren’t the only wildlife you can find, as Oakhill is home to a vast number of shorebirds and waterfowl, as well as the gentle Florida manatee.

 The Mosquito Lagoon